oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

     ![Query executing pagerank using python](images/pagerank-algorithm.png " ")

 9. Now let's list the PageRank values in descending order to find the accounts with high **PageRank** values.
-    A high PageRank value indicates that that account is 'important,' which in the context of BANK_GRAPH means a high number of transfers have flown through that account, **or** the account is connected to accounts that have a high number of transfers flowing through them.
+    A high PageRank value indicates that the account is 'important,' which in the context of BANK_GRAPH means a high number of transfers have flown through that account, **or** the account is connected to accounts that have a high number of transfers flowing through them.

      ```
      <copy>%pgql-pgx